- This event has passed.

 They sure know how to throw a fiesta in Spain, and the annual Tenerife Carnival (Carnaval de Santa Cruz de Tenerife) is a shining example of a pumping party.
 As Tenerife’s alternative to the Sitges Carnival, this is a feast of colour, music, dance and a dazzling array of extravagance.

-The Tenerife Carnival, which has been designated a “Festival of International Tourist Interest,” is anticipated to welcome thousands of visitors to Santa Cruz, the island’s main city, beginning on January 17, when it will begin in earnest.
+The Tenerife Carnival, which has been designated a “Festival of International Tourist Interest,” is anticipated to welcome thousands of visitors to Santa Cruz, the island’s main city, beginning on January 31, when it will begin in earnest.

 The contests as well as the street celebrations are the two components of the Tenerife Carnival.

-Programme for the Tenerife Carnival 2023
+Programme for the Tenerife Carnival 2025

-Beginning on February 17 with the Carnival’s Opening Parade, there will be street celebrations.
+Beginning with the Carnival’s Opening Parade, there will be street celebrations.
 A variety of floats, adorned automobiles, and musical ensembles will march through Santa Cruz’s principal streets under the direction of the Carnival Queen.
 Méndez Nez Street and Pilar Street are excellent locations to view the Opening Parade.
 Late at night, they and other locations will transform into impromptu dance platforms where residents and guests may enjoy the night party – dressing up is required.

-On the evenings of Friday, February 17, and Saturday, February 18, street parties are quite popular.
 The “Ritmo y Armona” event, one of the carnival’s most well-liked “comparsa” band competitions, will take place on Saturday night.
 Drums will be used to accompany the colourful choreographies performed by the competing dance groups.
 This is a totally free event that will take place on Avenida Francisco La Roche.

 The “Coso Apoteosis” parade, an undoubted highlight of Tenerife Carnival celebrations, will take place on Shrove Tuesday.
 The procession will feature the Carnival Queen, maids of honour, and all “murga” and “comparsa” street music groups.
 A spectacular fireworks show will round off the evening and, in theory, finish the carnival.

 Nothing could, however, be farther from the truth.
 After the “Coso Apoteosis” procession, there will still be a lot to enjoy during the Tenerife Carnival.
-The “Burial of the Sardine” will occur on the evening of Wednesday, February 22.
+The “Burial of the Sardine” will occur on the evening of 14 February.
 Locals participate in this absurd and ugly parade to lament the “death” of the carnival, which is presented in the shape of a sardine to honour Santa Cruz’s fishing heritage.

 Can’t make this carnival, then try our round-up of the best carnivals around the world.